 The Interconnection Customer must include the technological advancement assessment fee at the time of the request.
 The CAISO will not commence an assessment without the deposit.
 The Interconnection Customer must specify the purpose of the funds within twenty (20) days of submittal.
 After twenty (20) days without notice, the CAISO will contact the bank to return funds to the Interconnection Customer.

 The technological advancement assessment fee is $2,500.
-The technological advancement assessment fee will be split equally between the CAISO and Participating TO(s).
 The assessment fee is applied to pay for prudent costs incurred by the CAISO, the Participating TOs, or third parties working at the direction of the CAISO or Participating TOs, as applicable, to perform and administer the technological advancement assessment and to meet and otherwise communicate with Interconnection Customers with respect to their projects.

 Permissible Technological Advancement Process and Timeline